Stay informed about technical articles and developments by subscribing to our newsletter.

 When a machine is driving a car, how does it (typically) get into accidents?

 Making a machine drive a car appears to be all about perception.
 Public debates about "self-driving" cars and driver assistance systems mostly revolve around specific accidents and events, where it became obvious that the computer under the hood definitely did not have a complete understanding of the environment.
 The number one question then typically is: Why didn't the machine see the object in question?
 This question is then often followed by an analysis of the sensors being used and their theoretical ability to perceive that object.
-A highly oversimplified summary of those analyses goes like this: The sensors should have been able to capture the object, but that information got lost somewhere down the processing line.
+An oversimplified summary of those analyses goes like this: The sensors should have been able to capture the object, but that information got lost somewhere down the processing chain.
 If you take a closer look at where, when, and why the information got lost, you often find the same answer: It happened when the machine had to decide what it was that it saw.
 Sometimes it decides for the wrong thing.
 And sometimes it struggles with the decision, which results in a lack of action.

 There is a great article from my colleague Eric providing more technical background for this issue: